-6.2 The work plan
+6.2 The workplan

-While the performance agreement is the cornerstone of performance management at the individual level, the work plan contains the essence of the performance agreement (see the Guide to the Work plan and template in Annexure B2).
+While the performance agreement is the cornerstone of performance management at the individual level, the workplan contains the essence of the performance agreement (see the Guide to the Workplan and template in Annexure B).

-6.2.1 Principals (P1 to P5) and Deputy Principals
+6.2.1 Office based Educators

-- (a) The criteria upon which the performance of an employee is assessed, consist of Key Result Areas (KRAs) and the Core Management Criteria (CMCs) which are contained in the PA.
+The criteria upon which the performance of an employee is assessed, consist of Key Result Areas (KRAs) and the Core Management Criteria (CMCs) which are contained in the PA.
 Each employee must be assessed against both areas.
-KRAs covering the main areas of work will account for 70% of the final assessment, while the CMCs make up the other 30% of the assessment score. - (b) KRAs describe what is expected from an employee in his/her role and focus attention on actions and activities that will assist units and ultimately the department in performing effectively.
+KRAs covering the main areas of work will account for 70% of the final assessment, while the CMCs make up the other 30% of the assessment score.

+KRAs describe what is expected from an employee in his/her role and focus attention on actions and activities that will assist units and ultimately the department in performing effectively.
 In the workplan, the KRAs should be broken down into outputs and activities with the resource requirements.
 These are used to indicate how the performance/achievement of the outputs and activities will be measured.
-KRAs can cover many different aspects of the work such as - Specific tasks or events which the employee should ensure are achieved; - ii.
-Levels of performance which the employee should maintain and promote; - iii.
-Actions or situations for which the employee is personally responsible for delivering his/her "unique contribution"; and - Duties and responsibilities related to advice and support given, for example, by specialists to clients. - (c) The six compulsory KRAs for EMS members are: - i.
-Leading and Managing the Learning School - ii.
-Shaping the Direction and Development of the School - iii.
-Assuring Quality and Securing Accountability - iv.
-Developing and Empowering Self and Others - v.
-Managing the School as an Organisation - vi.
-Working with and for the Community
+KRAs can cover many different aspects of the work such as -

+- Specific tasks or events which the employee should ensure are achieved; - Levels of performance which the employee should maintain and promote; - Actions or situations for which the employee is personally responsible for delivering his/her "unique contribution"; and - Duties and responsibilities related to advice and support given, for example, by specialists to clients.

-- (d) Each KRA should be broken down into measurable outputs and/or duties/responsibilities and activities.
+Each KRA should be broken down into measurable outputs and/or duties/responsibilities and activities.
 Each KRA should be weighted (in %) according to the importance it has in the employee's/member's job.
 The weighting of all the KRAs should add up to 100.

-- (e) Core Management Criteria (CMCs) are elements and standards used to describe and assess performance, taking into consideration knowledge, skills and attributes.
+Core Management Criteria (CMCs) are elements and standards used to describe and assess performance, taking into consideration knowledge, skills and attributes.
 The following CMCs are used to calculate 30% of the employee's assessment score.
 From this list, the supervisor and employee must agree on at least five out of the fifteen CMC's that are deemed to be most important for effective performance in that particular job (refer to Annexure C for a Guide to Core Management Criteria).

-- i.
-Job knowledge
+- Job knowledge

-- ii.
-Technical skills
+- Technical skills

-- iii.
-Acceptance of responsibility
+- Acceptance of responsibility

-- iv.
-Quality of work
+- Quality of work

-- v.
-Reliability
+- Reliability

-- vi.
-Initiative
+- Initiative

-- vii.
-Communication
+- Communication

-- viii.
-Interpersonal relationships
+- Interpersonal relationships

-- ix.
-Flexibility
+- Flexibility

-- x.
-Team work
+- Team work

-- xi.
-Planning and execution
+- Planning and execution

-- xii.
-Leadership
+- Leadership

-- xiii.
-Delegation and empowerment
+- Delegation and empowerment

-- xiv.
-Management of financial resources
+- Management of financial resources

-- xv.
-Management of human resources
+- Management of human resources

-- (f) Employees should be assessed against the selected CMCs applicable to their jobs.
+Employees should be assessed against the selected CMCs applicable to their jobs.
 A professional may for example have no employees under his/her control or may have no financial responsibilities.
-To adapt the CMCs to specific jobs and job contexts, the employee and supervisor will need to

-- Decide which of the CMCs apply to the employee's job.

-- ii.
-Weigh each relevant CMC to show the extent to which it relates to the specific job.
-One way of jointly arriving at decisions on how important any specific CMC is to a specific job is to use the factors of impact and frequency.
-The greater the impact and frequency, the greater the importance that criterion is likely to have on
+To adapt the CMCs to specific jobs and job contexts, the employee and supervisor will need to - specific CMC is to a specific job is to use the factors of impact and frequency.
+The greater the impact and frequency, the greater the importance that criterion is likely to have on the achievement of effective performance results.

-Ju j

-the achievement of effective performance results.
 The weighting of all the CMCs should add up to 100.

+- Decide which of the CMCs apply to the employee's job. - Weigh each relevant CMC to show the extent to which it relates to the specific job.
+One way of jointly arriving at decisions on how important any

-(g) Each selected CMC is rated using the guide to core management criteria for assessing performance (in Annexure B3).
+Each selected CMC is rated using the guide to core management criteria for assessing performance (in Annexure C).